lavague-ai/lavague-vscode/README.md

 - Type or search and find the 'LaVague: New project' command
 <img src="https://github.com/lavague-ai/lavague/blob/main/vscode-assets/command-2.png?raw=true" alt="open new project" width=60%>

-This will open a new LaVague Jupyter notebook file in VsCode with some pre-filled cells of code.
+This will open a new LaVague Jupyter notebook file in VSCode with some pre-filled cells of code.
 <img src="https://github.com/lavague-ai/lavague/blob/main/vscode-assets/window-1.png?raw=true" alt="initial browser"  width=75%>